filzahannisa/UK-Retail-Commercial-Analysis/README.md

 - In this portfolio, you can see the coding (Python) analysis I have done.
 - If there is any interest in working with me, please connect with me via filzahann@gmail.com

-Certainly, I'd be happy to help you create a pitch for your Upwork profile that outlines the goals of your project, what you did in terms of analysis, methods, techniques, and a summary of the project's success.
-Here's a draft you can use as a starting point:

 ---
 🎯 **Project Goals:**
 I specialize in extracting actionable insights from data, and my recent project exemplifies this.
 The primary goals were to enhance customer segmentation, analyze customer behaviours, and implement a state-of-the-art recommendation system.
 The overarching aim was to boost revenue and user satisfaction.